Getting your restricted - how it works

 - Bring proof of your address, such as your bank statement

 - Bring your ID and proof of address to your nearest AA Centre

 - Have an eyesight screening check, we do them onsite

 - Have your photo taken by us

 - Book a time to do your test (if booking at an AA Centre)

 If you need to change or cancel your test, please visit your AA Centre or call 0800 822 422 (Monday - Friday, 8am - 6pm).
-The NZTA require a minimum of two working days’ notice and a fee will be charged.
+The NZTA require a minimum of two full working days’ notice and a fee will be charged.

 Eyesight screening check